adamliter/latex-workshop/README.md

 also need to:

 * Install the three required hooks into the `.git/hooks/` directory.
-  This can be done via the `setup.sh` script on a *nix system with `./setup.sh`.
+  This can be done via the `install-git-hooks.sh` script on a *nix system with `./circle-ci-setup/install-git-hooks.sh`.
 Then do `git checkout master`.
 (The `git` information for insertion into the document is generated anytime a checkout, commit, or merge occurs.)

 # License